 Yes, bonding with the baby without the distractions of in-laws and eager friends willing to help out is something many of us mamas want.
 The reality is that we all need a break, even if it’s just 10 minutes to shower.
 And no, this doesn’t mean that you’ll get right back into date night.
 Or that you need to have your family and friends over 24/7.
 But, if grandma offers to hold the little one while you take a shower, hand the kid over.
 Or if your BFF offers to make dinner and deliver it so that you can spend more time resting and enjoying time as a family, take it!

-Welcome the help while it’s being offered because these early weeks and months do go by quickly.
+Welcome the help while it’s being offered because these first weeks and months do go by quickly.

 Expectation #5: I’ll Find a Balance & Schedule Right Away